AdobeDocs/experience-platform.en/help/query-service/ui/user-guide.md

 Queries that have been saved as a template can be scheduled from the Query Editor.
 Scheduling queries allows you to automate query runs on a custom cadence.
 You can schedule queries based on frequency, date, and time, and also choose an output dataset for your results if necessary.
 Query schedules can also be disabled or deleted through the UI.

 Schedules are set in the Query Editor.
 When using the Query Editor, you can only add a schedule to a query that has already been created, and saved.
-The same limitation does not apply to the [!DNL Query Service] API.
+The same limitation does not apply to the Query Service API.

 >[!NOTE]
 >